Simple closed curves, non-kernel homology and Magnus embedding: Abstract

 \section{Abstract}

 We consider the subspace of the homology of a covering space spanned by lifts of simple closed curves.
-Our main result is the existence of unbranched covers where this is a proper subspace.
-More generally, we exhibit covers whose homology is not generated by the non-kernel of any fixed solvable quotient of the fundamental group.
-We explain how the existing approach by Malestein and Putman for branched covers relates to Magnus algebra, which significantly simplifies their proof.
-We then generalise it by producing embeddings of surface groups into units of certain algebras, which may be of independent interest.
+Our main result is the existence of unbranched covers of surfaces where this is a proper subspace.
+More generally, for a fixed finite solvable quotient of the fundamental group we exhibit a cover whose homology is not generated by the lifts of curves in the complement of its kernel.
+We explain how the existing approach of Malestein and Putman (for branched covers) relates to the Magnus embedding, and by doing so we simplify their construction.
+We then generalise it to unbranched covers by producing embeddings of surface groups into units of certain graded associative algebras, which may be of independent interest.